 Imagine a landscape of all possible ideas…

 I’ve begun to toy around with the idea of “blind spot thinking” as a kind of heuristic or mental model for directing one’s thinking to promising areas.
-There are two levels at which blind spot thinking is probably most useful.

 Great work tends to grow out of ideas that others have overlooked, and no idea is so overlooked as one that's unthinkable.
 Natural selection, for example.
 It's so simple.
 Why didn't anyone think of it before?
 Well, that is all too obvious.
 Darwin himself was careful to tiptoe around the implications of his theory.
 He wanted to spend his time thinking about biology, not arguing with people who accused him of being an atheist.